 Microteaching provides you with an opportunity to practice your teaching skills and receive feedback.
 It is a great way to prepare for teaching a new class or guest lecture, practice for recitation, or to prepare a teaching demo for an on-campus interview.

-The initial, kick off workshop will take place on September 24 from 1:00 - 2:30pm in E19-607 and serves as an introduction to microteaching.
+The initial, kick off workshop will take place on February 18 from 3:00 - 4:30pm in E19-607 and serves as an introduction to microteaching.
 You are not required to attend this workshop to participate in microteaching cohorts, but it is strongly reccomended.
-Participants will then be sorted into small groups based on their availability and should plan to participate in 2 microteaching sessions over the course of the semester.
+After the kick-off session, participants will be sorted into small groups based on their availability and should plan to participate in 2 microteaching sessions over the course of the semester.

 - Practice teaching and presentation skills